malb/batzenca/readme.rst

-Batzenca is a set of Python of classes and function that ought to make managing OpenPGP keys easier for certification authorities.
+BatzenCA is a set of Python of classes and function that ought to make managing OpenPGP keys easier for certification authorities.

 User-Case